Ugandan Olympic runner Rebecca Cheptegei dies after being burned alive by her partner

-Ugandan athlete Rebecca Cheptegei, who took part in the marathon at the last Paris Olympic Games, has died in the Kenyan hospital where she was admitted after suffering an attack from her boyfriendwho allegedly doused her with gasoline and set her on fire, the medical center reported Thursday.
+Ugandan athlete Rebecca Cheptegei, who participated in the marathon at the last Paris Olympic Games, has died in the Kenyan hospital where she was admitted after suffering an attack from her boyfriendwhere he allegedly doused her with gasoline and set her on fire, the medical center reported Thursday.

 According to the criteria of